prajwalan/sparkjava-restapi-crud/README.md

 # sparkjava-restapi-crud

-This is a sample REST API based on latest Java 8 and [SparkJava](http://sparkjava.com/) framework.
-It demonstrates several key functionalities such as implementing different HTTP request routes, setting and checking the content-types, handling the exceptions and returning appropriate responses.
+This is an example implementation of a secure REST API based on Java 8 and [SparkJava](http://sparkjava.com/) framework.
+It demonstrates several key functionalities such as implementing different HTTP request routes, token based security, handling the exceptions and returning appropriate responses.

 ### Building and running
 The project uses Maven.
 So things should be easy and straight-forward.